Austin0u/ICS3U-Homework/README.md

 # Super cool heading
-This is a folder for all homework for ICS3U.
+This is a folder for all homework for **ICS3U**.

-Idk how the settings work so just like don't set this as your repo and don't change anything pls 😭
+Idk how the settings work so just like _don't set this as your repo and don't change anything_ pls 😭

-Also my git push is acting silly (nvm fixed it)
+-# Also my git push is acting silly (nvm fixed it)